hedgertronic/pulse-throw/README.md

 ## Workload Functions

-The `pulse` module contains functions that are useful when manually performing workload calculations.
+The `pulse_throw` module contains functions that are useful when manually performing workload calculations.

 Since throw events and daily snapshots are stored in a dict indexed by user ID, the desired user ID must be accessed by key when passing data into the following functions.
 For indiviudal users (i.e. not coaches), the desired user ID will be the same as the owner of the session and can be accessed using `client.user_id`.
 For coaches, the `get_team()` endpoint can match players with their respective user IDs.